andrew-rogers/noobs-wasak/README.md

 ## NOOBS supports headless OS installation...

-Before going further, NOOBS does offer the option of (headless installation of Raspberry Pi operating systems)[https://www.raspberrypi.org/documentation/configuration/wireless/headless.md].
-The NOOBS installer can be operated remotely using VNC and provides a desktop like experience.
+Before going further, NOOBS does offer the option of (headless installation of Raspberry Pi operating systems)[https://www.raspberrypi.org/forums/viewtopic.php?t=141559].
+The NOOBS installer can be operated remotely using VNC and provides a nice GUI.
+Just search the internet for 'noobs vncinstall forcetrigger' to find many guides on how to do this.

 ## ...so why WaSaK?